orsonteodoro/oiledmachine-overlay/SECURITY.md

 libraries.
 Most of the vulnerable cargo packages will be bumped to non-vulernable except for this breaking GTK4 change.

+## The current security posture

+The current security posture of this overlay is neutral-defensive.

+- Default secure upstream settings (neutral posture)
+- Proactive vulnerability discovery and remediation (defensive posture)

 ## Definitions

 * Zero Click Attack (ZCA) - a network based attack that doesn't require UI interaction and no changes in privileges are necessary (AV:N UI:N PR:N)